BrunoGoretti/Scooter-Rental-Service/README.md

 - Calculate the rental company's income from all rentals and provide yearly reports if requested.

 ## How to launch

-Clone my repository in Visual Studio
+Clone my repository in Visual Studio.

 Create migrations for SQL.

--- dotnet ef migrations add <MigrationName>
+- dotnet ef migrations add <MigrationName>
--- dotnet ef database update
+- dotnet ef database update

 ## Requirements